aditus/aditus-wiki/README.md

 This smart invitation template consist of merchant who wants consumers who are interested to participate in their marketing campaigns.
 This creates the right incentive for the merchant ( to get users who are interested in their products & services ) and the users ( to redeem ADT token rewards for sharing their data ).

 #### Merchant Cashback Invitation
-Coming soon...
+This smart invitation template consist of cashback that merchant may want to rewards users to encourage spending.
+For the users, it is as simple as receiving ADT tokens back on to their ETH address upon transaction confirmation.

 #### Custom Invitation
 This smart invitation template onsist of a permutation of the other various available templates.
 By allowing the merchant to pick and choose conditional items within the smart invitation, it allows merchant to create targeted marketing opportunities.

+---

+## Smart Invitation Matching
+1. Merchants create their personalised Smart Invitation through the Aditus Merchant Console
+2. Smart Invitation Templates will have customisable selections for different needs
+3. Upon confirmation, the invitation will be broadcasted on the Ethereum blockchain
+4. The contract address of the Smart Invitation would then be stored within the Aditus database
+5. During initiation of the Aditus Mobile Application, the contract address of all active Smart Invitations would be retrieved
+6. Smart Invitation parameters will be queried from the ethereum blockchain to be match with user's local copy of perference data
+7. Only filtered Smart Invitation that are relevant will be shown to users

 ---

 ## Decentralised Identity & Secure Wallet
 To allow sufficient privacy for our catered audience while preserving a seamless user experience (for the non-tech savvy), we employ an identity architecture that abstracts the complexity behind our mobile interface.

 ---